 Glossary of Key AAQEP Terms

-AAQEP liaison An individual designated by AAQEP to facilitate a member cohort and assist member providers through the quality assurance review process.
+AAQEP liaison An individual designated by AAQEP to facilitate a member cohort and assist providers through the quality assurance review process.

 Accreditation Action Report An official record of actions taken by the AAQEP Accreditation Commission on a provider’s case.
 This report is posted publicly on the AAQEP website.